FlashArb-AI/frontend/README.md

 - *determineProfitability()*
 - *executeTrade()*

-The *main()* function monitors swap events from both Uniswap V3 & Pancakeswap V3.
+The *main()* function monitors swap events from both Uniswap V3 Forks SPooky and Wagmi.

 When a swap event occurs, the *eventHandler()* will be called.
-Inside of the *eventHandler()* it calls *checkPrice()*, this function will log the current price of the assets on both Uniswap & Pancakeswap, and return the `priceDifference`
+Inside of the *eventHandler()* it calls *checkPrice()*, this function will log the current price of the assets on both Uniswap V3 Forks SPooky and Wagmi, and return the `priceDifference`

 Then *determineDirection()* is called, this will determine the direction of the trades, where to buy first, then where to sell.
 This function will return an array called `exchangePath` in *main()*.
-The array contains Uniswap & Pancakeswap objects that were created in *initialization.cjs*.
+The array contains Uniswap V3 Forks SPooky and Wagmi objects that were created in *initialization.cjs*.
 If no array is returned, this means the `priceDifference` returned earlier is not higher than `difference`

 If `exchangePath` is not null, then execution moves into *determineProfitability()*.
 This is where you can set some of your conditions on whether there is a potential arbitrage or not.
 This function returns either true or false.